Upcoming Lughnasadh class: 7.27.2022

 This is the first of three harvests of the year, the moment when we gather the very best of our year’s efforts.
 This celebration was a multi day festival for some cultures.

-But nearly all ancient celebrations culminated in the sacrifice of the regent or King, who was the living symbol of the Sun God.
+And this regent or Leader was the living symbol of the Sun God.
 Sometimes a proxy like a bull or another animal was brought in.
 Sometimes it was prisoners of war who were sacrificed.
-And sometimes these sacrifices were only symbolic, taking place in a mock battle where the old King “died” and the new King bested him.
+And sometimes these sacrifices were only symbolic.
+Past and prospective leaders held a mock battle where the old King “died” and the new King bested him.

 One of the Greater Cross-Quarter Sabbats, Lughnasadh is also known as Lammas which translates loosely to “loaf mass.”